 Imagine a world where gradually, one-by-one, more people become heroes?
 As Eleanor Roosevelt said, “Just a step at a time, meeting each thing that comes up.”

-For doubters and naysayers, keep in mind that our thoughts can create stories about what’s possible that have no basis in reality.
+For doubters and naysayers, keep in mind that our thoughts can create stories about what’s possible.
 From Don Miguel Ruiz’s The Four Agreements, see these wise words about assumptions.